shassan30743/MSCS532_Assignment3/README.md

-his project contains implementations of Randomized Quicksort, Deterministic Quicksort, and a Hash Table, along with an analysis of their performance.
+This project contains implementations of Randomized Quicksort, Deterministic Quicksort, and a Hash Table, along with an analysis of their performance.

 How to Run the Code
 **Randomized quicksort.py**